DOTONESIX/Umlaut/README.md

 # uMLaut

-The uMLaut library
+The uMLaut library simplifies model deployment and querying.
+It provides a single access point for all of your organizations models and an interface to interact with all of them in the same way.
+Umlaut `models` can be as extensive as deep learning models or as simple as a reusable code block.

-The layer introduces the concept of `models` which can be any reusable block of code that a team would like to make accessible to a broader audience.
+- Simple model lifecycle management
 - Easily maintain and access multiple versions of the same model
-- Built in model lifecycle management
+- Quickly share business logic in reusable modules
-- Built in audit tracking and retrieval
+- User interface with `MLflow`
-- Built in UI using `MLflow`
+- Audit tracking history (roadmap)
-- Auto-deployed logic that can be queried in an API (roadmap)
+- Auto-deployed models that can be queried through an API (roadmap)

 ____
 ## Umlaut Class